 Transwestern is party to various claims, litigation and other contingent issues, the significant items of which are discussed below.

 Transwestern has substantially completed its gas purchase contract reformation and termination efforts.
-As of December 31, 1999, with the exception of one matter pending on appeal, Transwestern had no specified take-or-pay claims and litigation.
-In the matter pending on appeal, an arbitration panel found that Transwestern had no liability pending against it to the claimant.
-On July 12, 1996, Transwestern received a favorable order in Texas state court confirming the arbitration award.
-The claimant appealed this decision at the state Court of Appeals.
-On November 12, 1998, the Court of Appeals affirmed the July 12 Order confirming the arbitration award.
-This order became final and non-appealable in January 1999.
+As of December 31, 1999, Transwestern had no specified take-or-pay claims and litigation.
 Pursuant to the terms of both rate case settlements discussed in Note 6 hereof, Transwestern is allowed to pass through 100% of all eligible transition costs up to a cap of $16.5 million for costs incurred through December 31, 1997.
 This cap was reduced from $35.0 million pursuant to the May 21, 1996 Settlement discussed in Note 6.
 Transwestern has incurred $12.6 million of eligible transition costs through the eligibility period ended December 31, 1999.

 Transwestern is also subject to extensive federal, state and local environmental laws and regulations.
 These laws and regulations require expenditures in connection with the construction of new facilities, the operation of existing facilities and for remediation at various operating sites.
 The implementation of the Clean Air Act Amendments is expected to result in increased operating expenses.
 These increased operating expenses are not expected to have a material impact on Transwestern’s financial position or results of operations.